Navigation: THE REMOTE DATABASE VERSION >

 Conversion from Previous Versions of ACCOUNTS

-Once you can log in with that email address and password, you will be prompted to convert the data from your existing local ACCOUNTS database to the new web database.
+Once you can log in with that email address and password, you will be prompted to convert the data from your existing local ACCOUNTS database to the new remote database.
 This conversion is also referred to as an "upload".